zacharied/autofurigana/README.md

 ## Testing

 Run the `test` script.
 You may edit `test.js` with sentences of your own if you so desire; it should be simple enough to understand what's going on.
+Note that a recent version of `node` (recent enough to support the `--experimental-modules` flag) is needed to run the tests.

 ## Other notes